Constrained Entropic Unlearning: A Primal-Dual Framework for Large Language Models: Constrained Entropic Unlearning

 \subsection{Logit Flattening for Efficient Forgetting}

 A common heuristic for defining the forget loss $\lossforget$ is the negative cross-entropy (CE) loss on the forget dataset:

 However, the CE loss is \emph{unbounded above}, and directly maximizing it during unlearning often leads to \emph{gradient explosion} and \emph{catastrophic collapse}.
 Notably, CE minimization during pretraining serves as an \emph{upper bound} surrogate for the 0-1 classification loss.
-Reversing this objective, by maximizing CE, invalidates this surrogate relationship
+Reversing this objective, by maximizing the CE, invalidates this surrogate relationship and forfeits its theoretical justification.

 To induce high uncertainty in model outputs while avoiding these issues, a more stable alternative is to maximize the entropy of the predictive distribution:

 where \( \mathbf{1} \in \mathbb{R}^V \) is the all-ones vector and \( V = |\mathcal{Y}| \) is the vocabulary size.
 This loss encourages predictions close to the uniform distribution, and can be viewed as an entropy maximization strategy that suppresses memorized responses by flattening the output distribution.